KenKundert/quantiphy/doc/examples.rst

     STM-64  : 9.9533e+09 2.0000e+04 4.0000e+05 4.0000e+06 8.0000e+07
     STM-256 : 3.9813e+10 8.0000e+04 1.9200e+06 1.6000e+07 3.2000e+08

+    >>> # print the table in a compromise form
+    >>> for name, rate, freqs in sdh:
+    ...     print(
+    ...         '{:8s}: {:12.2f} {:9.1f} {:9.1f} {:9.1f} {:.1f}'.format(
+    ...             name, rate.scale(1e-6), freqs[0].scale(1e-3),
+    ...             freqs[1].scale(1e-3), freqs[2].scale(1e-3), freqs[3].scale(1e-6)
+    ...         )
+    ...     )
+    STM-1   : 155.52       0.5       6.5       65        1.3
+    STM-4   : 622.08       1         25        250       5
+    STM-16  : 2488.32      5         100       1000      20
+    STM-64  : 9953.28      20        400       4000      80
+    STM-256 : 39813.12     80        1920      16000     320

-The code first reads the data and then produces two outputs.
-The first output shows that quantities can be displayed in easily readable forms with their units and the second output shows that the values are easily accessible for computation (the use of ``1*f`` is not necessary to be able to see the results in exponential notation, rather it is there to demonstrate that it is easy to do calculations on Quantities).
+The code reads the data and then produces three outputs.
+The first output shows that quantities can be displayed in easily readable forms with their units (approximates table1).
+The second output shows that the values are easily accessible for computation (approximates table2).
+The use of ``1*f`` is not necessary to be able to see the results in exponential notation, rather it is there to demonstrate that it is easy to do calculations on Quantities.
+Finally, the third output represents a compromise between being human and machine readable (approximates table3).

 :class:`quantiphy.Quantity` is used to convert a number string, such as '155.52 Mb/s' into an internal representation that includes the value and the units: